WebFuzzing/EvoMaster/docs/write_driver.md

 `testCompile('org.evomaster:evomaster-client-java-controller:LATEST')`.

+The placeholder `LATEST` needs to be replaced with an actual version number (e.g., `1.0.0` or `1.0.0-SNAPSHOT`).
 For the latest version, check [Maven Central Repository](https://mvnrepository.com/artifact/org.evomaster/evomaster-client-java-controller).
 The latest version number should also appear at the top of the main readme page.
-If you are compiling directly from the _EvoMaster_ source code, make sure to use `mvn install` to install the snapshot version of the Java client into your local Maven repository (e.g., under *~/.m2*).
+If you are compiling directly from the _EvoMaster_ source code, make sure to use `mvn install` to install the snapshot version `x.y.z-SNAPSHOT` of the Java client into your local Maven repository (e.g., under *~/.m2*).
+For the actual `x.y.z-SNAPSHOT` version number, you need to look at the root `pom.xml` file in the project.

 Note: the core application `evomaster.jar` is independent of the driver library, and it contains none of the driver's classes.